mitranim/simple-pjax/readme.md

 ## Description

-Zero-configuration library that improves page loading times for classic multi-page websites.
+Lean library that improves page loading times for classic multi-page websites.
 Gives them some of the advantages enjoyed by SPA (single-page apps).
+Configuration is optional.

 See a simple demo at http://mitranim.com/simple-pjax/.